Skip to main content

 Dolphin Nautilus CC Supreme Wi-Fi Automatic Robotic Pool Vacuum Cleaner

 For owners of a longer in-ground pool, the Dolphin Nautilus CC Supreme Wi-Fi Automatic Robotic Pool Vacuum Cleaner is the corded Maytronics step up from the standard Nautilus CC.
-Its dual-drive motors and waterline scrubber brush maintain traction on the larger walls the listing rates for pools up to 50 ft, comparatively longer than the 33 ft standard CC, though it stops short of the 70 ft cable on the Polaris 9550 Sport.
-The 8.5 on the SHE Pool Clean Score reflects strong wall and filter factors offset by basic Wi-Fi scheduling that lacks the mapping visualization of the Beatbot AquaSense 2 Pro.
+Its dual-drive motors and waterline scrubber brush maintain traction on the larger walls the listing rates for pools up to 50 ft, longer compared to the 33 ft standard CC, though it stops short of the 70 ft cable on the Polaris 9550 Sport.
+The 8.5 on the SHE Pool Clean Score reflects strong wall and filter factors offset by basic Wi-Fi scheduling that lacks the mapping visualization of the Beatbot AquaSense 2 Ultra Cordless Robotic Pool Cleaner.
 Because it runs corded, there is no recharge wait between cycles, which delivers uninterrupted coverage on a big pool that would drain a cordless battery before the job finishes.
 At $1,449 it undercuts the cordless flagships while reaching more wall, the practical win for a large rectangular pool that prioritizes coverage over surface skimming.

 What We Love